-You do not need a doctor’s referral to attend the clinic, however if you wish to claim a rebate from Medicare you will need a referral from your GP or Paediatrician prior to your appointment.
+You do not need a doctor’s referral to attend the clinic, however if you wish to claim a rebate from Medicare you will need a referral from your GP, Paediatrician or Psychiatrist prior to your appointment.
 Please visit our fees and rebates page for further information.

 Payment is strictly due at the time of your appointment.
-For assessments, when the appointments are scheduled both on one day the payment is due on that day.
-If the appointments are scheduled across two days, the fee for each service is due on the day of the appointment.
+For assessments, if the appointments are scheduled on different days the fee for each service is due on the day of the appointment.

 Please bring along your referral (if you have one) and any relevant reports you may have from previous assessments.
 In the case of a child assessment, it may be helpful to bring snacks for your child and any toys/games/books they would like to play with while waiting.